Link Search Menu Expand Document

 Installation

-You can install Docker on Linux, Mac, or Windows.
+You can install Docker on Linux or MacOS.
 On Chrome OS, you can install Linux and then install Docker within the installed Debian Linux.
+Docker is pre-installed on Cloud Shell.

 After installation you can verify Docker works by running the following from the command line / terminal: